Dronehub/interceptor/README.md

 intercept prepend foo arg
 ```

-To add an argument to be elliminated if foo is called with it
+To add an argument to be eliminated if foo is called with it
 type:

 ```bash